-The moment you see those flashing lights in your rearview mirror can change your whole life.
-Don't take longer than that to take the first step to protect yourself and your future.
+From the moment you see those flashing lights in your rearview mirror, your whole life can change with simply a flick of the switch.
 Contact us today for a free consultation.
-Consultations can take place at either of our offices—or even in your home—to learn more about who we are, what we do, and how we can help you successfully address a Massachusetts OUI charge and get back on the road.
+During a consultation you can learn more about who we are, what we do, and how we can help you deal with Massachusetts OUI charges and restore your driving privileges.

-While alcohol and drugs can affect people differently based on many factors including gender, weight, and rate of ingestion, every state in the U.S. has laws that set limits and address those who operate a vehicle while impaired.
+While alcohol and drugs may affect people differently based on many factors including gender, weight, and rate of ingestion, every state in the U.S. has its own laws to address issues related to who can operate a vehicle while impaired.

 In Massachusetts, impaired driving laws fall under two categories:

 Whether this is your first offense or your sixth offense, there are two options.
 Fight the case or accept the facts of the case as is.
-The outcome and the risks associated with each options depends in part on how many prior OUI convictions a person has.
+The outcome and the risks associated with each of these choices depends in part on the number of prior OUI convictions.